 More recently, under the influence of former F1 supremo Bernie Ecclestone, racing has spread through Asia and the Far East (India, Malaysia, Singapore, South Korea, China) and the circuit also makes it Down Under, with the Australian Grand Prix – traditionally the first race on the FI calendar.

 There are currently 20 races to each Formula 1 season, with the FIA (Fédération Internationale de l’Automobile) sanctioned championship running from March to November each year.

 It’s 25 points for a win, with rewards all the way down to 10th spot (1 point) meaning almost half the field at each race (usually 20 cars line up) are capable of scoring vital world championship points.

 Modern day F1 racing has been dominated by Mercedes, Ferrari, Red Bull Racing and McLaren with Lotus-Renault, Williams-Renault and Force India providing the nearest challenge.

 In terms of the drivers, the last 10 years have seen 3 different drivers win the world title.

-Lewis Hamilton (4) and Sebastien Vettel (4) both winning multiple times… with Nico Rosberg of Germany and Jenson Button also taking the chequered flag in the points table.
+Lewis Hamilton (5) and Sebastien Vettel (4) both winning multiple times… with Nico Rosberg of Germany also taking the chequered flag in the points table.

 And despite numerous changes to the regulations of the sport and the scoring system, the title race still centres around three or four main teams and their respective drivers.